The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Using the SCOTCH Catalogue

 We plot the results of our magnitude limit cuts in Fig.~\ref{fig:DDF_tutorial}, where we have also placed SCOTCH SNe realistically on the sky.
 The redshift distributions for SNe~Ia and SLSNe-I now show reasonable agreement to those from the test set of the PLAsTiCC challenge.
 The remaining discrepancy reflects Milky Way extinction, which is considered in PLAsTiCC and not in SCOTCH; and the difference in how observational limits are incorporated into the SNANA simulated framework (as an efficiency versus SNR curve, and not as an explicit SNR cut as we have imposed here).

+Because \texttt{SCOTCH} does not simulate Milky Way extinction or instrument systematics, some additional work is required to more accurately reflect the observed distribution of transients from a survey.
+We can roughly estimate these observational effects for an observational catalogue such at the Zwicky Transient Facility Bright Transient Sample \citep[ZTF BTS;][]{2020Fremling_ZTFBTS}.
+We download the ZTF BTS, model the distribution of Galactic $A_V$ values across the sample, and draw new values for \texttt{SCOTCH} transients.
+After mapping the given trigger criterion to LSST-$gr$ bands, we arrive at the distribution of SNe~Ia and SNe~II in Fig.~\ref{fig:ZTFBTS_match}.
+We find reasonable agreement, despite the facts that the photometric systems used are different and that the the precise observing strategy of the survey is unknown.

-The number of objects per class in Table~\ref{tbl:class-models-numbers} do not represent realistic volumetric rates.
-However, \texttt{SNANA} provides calculations of the expected number of events per solid angle per survey time given the input volumetric rates.
+The number of objects per class in SCOTCH do not represent realistic volumetric rates.
+However, \texttt{SNANA} provides calculations of the expected number of events per solid angle per survey time given the input volumetric rate models.
 These are shared in Table~\ref{tbl:rates_for_scaling} to enable re-sampling the simulation to create realistic volumetric populations.

 We provide additional tutorials for comparing the properties of transient light curves and their host galaxies in the associated repository.